KeyPharm/Anticansancio-NiNoKuniXW/README.md

 install_all_dependences.bat

 # How to run
-1) Select your languaje (currently EN, ES and PT only).
+1) Select your languaje if its different than english (currently EN, ES and PT supported only).
 Edit the file settings.yaml
 ```sh
 ---
   #type your languaje as EN, ES or PT in the next line:
   languaje: EN
 ```
-3) Open the start.bat
+2) Open the start.bat
 Enjoy!

 # Config